 August 6, 2019 Update from Deborah

 After 44 years of providing individual and organizational empowerment coaching- and consulting-related services, I have retired from professional practice.
-While, upon request and subject to availability, I still conduct “tune-up” coaching sessions with former individual clients, I no longer accept new individual or organizational clients.
+I no longer accept new individual or organizational clients.
 Nor do I offer Reiki or EFT/tapping training or treatment sessions.

-Here are my recommendations for identifying other qualified providers through the esteemed professional associations of which I remain a member:
+Here are my recommendations for identifying other qualified providers through the esteemed professional associations of which I was a member:

 - To identify credentialed professional coaches, CLICK HERE to browse the online directory hosted by the International Coach Federation.